tappiola/real-estate-agency-app/README.md

 - (R) error when importing './WishlistCard' (export 'default' (imported as 'WishlistCard') was not found in './WishlistCard' (module has no exports)
   )
 - (R) imports without ../../
+- map with properties
+- (R) hoe to edit eps